Dual-Thresholded Heatmap-Guided Proposal Clustering and Negative Certainty Supervision with Enhanced Base Network for

 Additionally, we observe that nearly all existing methods rely on WSDDN \cite{Bilen2016WSDDN}, a foundational WSOD model, as their Multiple Instance Detection Network (MIDN) module.
 However, its design and application differ significantly from general object detectors.
 First, for a dataset with $C$ categories, a general detector assigns $C+1$ scores to each proposal, where the final score represents the confidence that the proposal belongs to the background category.
 However, the score vector computed by WSDDN has only a shape of $C$, lacking a semantic representation for the background.
 Second, the classification scores of a general detector are obtained directly through class-wise softmax.
 In contrast, WSDDN's detection scores are derived from the Hadamard product of both class-wise softmax and proposal-wise softmax branches.
 For this reason, we separately evaluated the performance of the class-wise softmax matrix, which is semantically aligned with general detectors, and the final Hadamard product matrix.
 The results are presented in Table \ref{tab:WSDDN}, where $\bm{s}^{(0)}$ and $\bm{ws}^{(0)}$ denote the class-wise softmax matrix and the final Hadamard product matrix respectively.
 Although $\bm{ws}^{(0)}$ achieves 34.0\% mAP and 57.5\% mCorLoc, $\bm{s}^{(0)}$ yields only 5.0\% mAP and 24.2\% mCorLoc, revealing significant gap.
 To put it another way, the two matrices are semantically misaligned to a critical degree.
 The performance of $\bm{s}^{(0)}$ is so poor that it can be seen as catastrophically degraded, acting as an internal bottleneck fundamentally limiting the performance of the final $\bm{ws}^{(0)}$.

-Therefore, we propose the \textbf{Weakly Supervised Basic Detection Network (WSBDN)} --- a new foundational WSOD model.
+Therefore, we propose a \textbf{Weakly Supervised Basic Detection Network (WSBDN)} --- a new foundational WSOD model.
 It reverts the feature representation for each proposal from $C$ back to $C+1$, and we thus define a novel ``box-level image label'' correspondingly.
 Furthermore, we introduce an additional supervision signal to the class-wise softmax branch, which narrows the gap between the two matrices and, in turn, boosts the overall performance.